 In time, cities will find that they will have to take into consideration, and implement, important measures relating to transport and introduce policies aimed at an efficient and fully sustainable approach to urban mobility.
 The passage from present to future should have an aim to be achieved by combining socially sustainable strategies and innovative technological solutions – and more.
 The successful measures will be the ones that talk directly about sustainable mobility to the people they were intended and designed for; communicating directly and indirectly will be the discriminating factor, the added value.
 Thus, the aim is to favour the involvement of citizens right from the start, making them key players in change and participatory in the diffusion of a shared message.
 The European Commission (EC, COM (2013) 913 final) traced a very clear guide on the participatory approach, describing it as follows: “A sustainable urban mobility plan follows a transparent and participatory approach.
-The local planning authority should involve relevant players and the process from the very start to ensure a high level of acceptance and support”.
+The Local Planning Authority should involve the relevant actors […] from the outset and throughout the process to ensure a high level of acceptance and support”.
 Communication becomes an essential tool in enabling private individuals to take part in public choices, reducing the distances between the public decision-maker and the destinees of that decision from the perspective of participatory democracy.

 A reference to the recent introduction to Italian law of ‘public engagement’ (Prime Minister’s Decree No. 76/2018 on “method of performing, type and size limits of works subject to public engagement”, adopted pursuant to Art.
 22, sub-para.
 2, Legislative Decree 50/2016) is almost natural.
 Public engagement is the expression of the participatory democracy process and takes the shape of interaction (within public, particularly administrative, and regulatory procedures) between society and institutions, which aspires to obtain a unitary result shared by all parties.
 From this point of view, Article 6 of the Aarhus Convention 1998 establishes specific criteria for the path of participatory democracy to be effective.
 In particular, there are three basic conditions: inclusivity, i.e. the person with knowledge useful for the decision is justified in taking part; timing of participation, i.e. this must occur when all the options are still open and all opinions are valid; the need for a reason, i.e. the participatory process ends with a document that summarises the essential content and presents the possible alternatives for the decision that the institution has to take.
 The ‘Débat public’ is a tool copied from France, which has been applied it since 1995 (Barnier law) to involve citizens in the definition of projects of a certain importance, even before they take on a definitive form.
 Although the public engagement system is a relatively recent introduction in Italy, it is certainly destined to become highly central for the management of large works, and, as is easy to understand, those that favour mobility (of people and goods) will have a discriminating role.
 Equally, it is to be hoped that a new voice will be given to citizens and the transmission of their needs in the decision-making process.